randikabanura/top_shinala_mp3_downloader/README.md

         1) Artist Letter
         2) Artist Name
         3) All Artists
+        4) Top 25 by Month
+        5) All Top 25 by Month
+        6) New by Month
+        7) All New by Month
 ```

 After selecting the desired option please follow the on screen details to download songs.